I bought Starcraft on Friday, it's been awhile since I had any rts fun. The game's great, but I think I'm done with Blizzard

 - I submitted the issue to Blizzard support.

 - I came upon a post at Tom's Hardware suggesting the removal of a registry key that specifies a proxy that I do not use.

 - I started the game only to find I needed to create a Battlenet account that requires a name, phone number, mailing address, etc.

 - Several menus and an email link later, I could finally play the game.

-from tech support.
+I did get an email from tech support.
 I had tried to save them time by listing the faqs I went through, nonetheless the email regurgitated the same information

 and advised contacting my hardware/os support for any further issues.
 No request to close the ticket, no reply email.
 Just a copy/paste job and a slammed door.